There are many activities someone with quadriplegia after spinal cord injury can participate in for fun!

 Handcycling is just like bicycling except instead of pedaling with your feet, you use your hands.

 It’s a good way to get your aerobic exercise for the day while also strengthening your arms and core.

-Quadriplegics with not enough strength in their hands can use special gloves and an elbow lever brake.
+If paralysis affects strength in the hands, your loved one can use special gloves and an elbow lever brake.

 23. Go to an Arcade

 Going to an arcade is always fun and there are games for all different levels of mobility.